Characterising blenders via covering relations and cone conditions

 \section{Background, notation and preliminaries}

-Our objective is to develop a methodology for establishing the existence of a blender within an explicit domain of the phase space of a given diffeomorphism.
-To this end, we first discuss the affine example of a blender in Section~\ref{sec:blender-aff}, and then give the general definition in Section~\ref{sec:blender-def}.
-The discussion of our two main tools, cone conditions and covering relations, can be found in Section~\ref{sec:cone-cond-covering}.
+We start with basic preliminaries for hyperbolic sets in Section~\ref{sec:hyperbolic-set}.
+Then, we discuss a simple affine example of a blender in Section~\ref{sec:blender-aff}.
+We do so in order to provide a simple illustration and intuition for our method.
+The general discussion of our two main tools, cone conditions and covering relations follows in Section~\ref{sec:cone-cond-covering}.